Anyone who owns or leases a Porsche and had their sunroof leak or had other problems related to the drainage system in their vehicle.

 They’re investigating whether a defect in the sunroof and/or drainage system is allowing water to enter the passenger cabin and damage the interior.
 If a defect is suspected, a class action lawsuit could be filed to help affected drivers.

 Before attorneys can even consider taking legal action, they need to learn more about the problem and how many drivers have experienced it.
-If you had water leak into your vehicle, fill out the form on this page and share your story.
-The information you provide could help get a class action lawsuit started.

 Which Porsche Vehicles Are Under Investigation for Water Leakage?